libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command displays the detailed ip prefix list configuration with a specific name.
+This command displays the detailed IP prefix list configuration with a specific name.

 #### Authority
 Admin user.